The Rise of Skywalker: Star Wars fan service, recycled plots, and nostalgia are strong with this one

 Spoiler Alert: I’ve just watched The Rise of Skywalker at a theater in France, where new movies are released a day early.
 What follows is a spoiler-filled review.
 If you don’t want to know what happens, avert your eyes and come back after you’ve seen the film.

 When I was a kid in 1977, my parents bought me a Star Wars picture book that was published before the movie was released.
-It included photos from now famous deleted scenes, and an ending that was unambiguous: The good guys had won and the evil empire had been defeated for good.
+It included photos from now famous deleted scenes, and an ending that was unambiguous: The good guys won and the evil empire was defeated for good.

 Nope, as it turns out!
-Star Wars became a phenomenon, renamed Star Wars: A New Hope Episode IV, and spawned two more, and then maybe a total of nine or six, depending on what George Lucas felt like saying to a journalist on any given day.
+Star Wars became a phenomenon, was eventually renamed Star Wars: A New Hope Episode IV, and spawned two more, and then maybe a total of nine or six, depending on what George Lucas felt like saying to a journalist on any given day.
 But we knew that with The Return of the Jedi, the evil empire had finally been defeated and everyone would live happily ever after.

 Nope, as it turns out!
 Because something called the First Order had arisen from the shattered remains of the Empire.
 Today marks the release of The Rise of Skywalker, part nine of the whole shebang, and part three of the third trilogy.
 It’s being heavily hyped as the END OF THE SKYWALKER SAGA.